IOxCyber/ZtoM_Bootcamp/2-Scanning/AdvNmap.md

 -

 ## Vulnerability Analysis:
-- Searching about a vulnerability on google.
+- Searching about a vulnerability on google or using tools such as searchsploit.

+## Searchsploit:
-- using `searchsploit`: results the vulnerabilities with the version. (eg: searchsploit Software_version_name)
+- lists out vulnerabilities associated with the version. (eg: `searchsploit software_version_name`)
+- provides path, `locate path` to locate the file in the system.
+-

+## Nessus:
 -